scoffey/lortnoc/README.markdown

 Dependency injection eliminates the need to hard-code component implementations with creational code inside methods (that is, statements that create new instances).
 In this way, instead of instantiating a particular implementation of a dependent component, the main component only needs to provide a way to inject it, for example via the constructor or a setter method (no need to implement interfaces or depend upon the DI container).
 The implementation of the dependent component can then be changed seamlessly in the component dependency configuration of the application.

-_Lortnoc_ framework also supports configuration parameters to be passed to the DI container in order to separate behavior from configuration too.
-By decoupling both dependency resolution and configuration from component behavior, it maximizes the configurability, modularity and reusability of components.
+In order to separate behavior from configuration too, _Lortnoc_ framework also supports configuration parameters to be passed to the DI container.
+By decoupling both dependency resolution and configuration from component behavior, it encourages optimal configurability, modularity and reusability of components.

 For an in-depth explanation, read Martin Fowler's article on [Inversion of Control Containers and the Dependency Injection pattern][3].